 It’s hot here!
-The part of summer the garden starts to dry out and look mangy no matter how much water you give it.
+The part of summer when the garden starts to dry out and look mangy no matter how much water you give it.
 The time when the peppers and herbs thrive and take off!

 Cayenne peppers are easy to grow.
 They like our summer Georgia heat and mine have done well even in drought conditions.
 Last summer I grew them in the back part of my porch flowerpots and had peppers until Halloween.
 This year I put them in my vegetable garden and they are really producing.

 Hot peppers like Cayenne have many uses.
 You can make homemade hot sauce, or let them dry on the counter and store them for later.

 When ready to use the dried peppers you can chop them for pepper flakes or grind them in a spice grinder for dried cayenne.

 They can also be seeded and reconstituted in liquid for a sauce.

 Here is the recipe I use for hot sauce, scale it up or down depending on your needs:

 I store hot sauce in a small jar in the refrigerator and freeze the rest in an ice cube tray.
 When it’s frozen, pop the “hot ice cubes” out and wrap them individually to keep frozen.
 They’ll be available whenever you need them for salsa, chili or any other dish you want to heat up!